Zyte API error handling#

 Browser action failures#

-Browser action failures, such as timeouts, do not cause Zyte API to send an unsuccessful response.
+Browser action failures, e.g. timeouts, or bad responses received during action execution, e.g. after clicking a button, do not cause Zyte API to send an unsuccessful response.

-Zyte API returns your requested output (e.g. browser HTML, screenshot) the way it was at the time of the action error, and the Zyte API response includes an actions field with details about the outcome of each action.
+Zyte API returns your requested output (e.g. browser HTML, screenshot) the way it was after all actions were executed or the time to run actions run out, and the Zyte API response includes an actions field with details about the outcome of each action.

 Automatic extraction mismatches#